 What makes the card even better is that you'll be able to earn a bonus currently valued at $300, provided you meet the spending requirements.
 While it's pretty common for no-annual-fee cards to offer welcome bonuses, they tend to be much lower in value, typically no more than $200.
 Plus, this is one of the only no-annual-fee cards that is made out of metal in the first place.
 Simply put, the Wells Fargo Propel American Express® Card is not only one of the best metal cards, but it's one of the top no-annual-fee cards.

 - $0 annual fee

-- Earn a 3% rewards rate on dining, travel, gas stations and eligible streaming services, like Hulu and Spotify.
+- Earn a 3% rewards rate on dining, travel, and gas stations

 - Earn 30,000 points when you spend $3,000 in purchases in the first three months.

 Best Metal Credit Card for Travel: Chase Sapphire Reserve®

 The Chase Sapphire Reserve® is our top pick for a metal credit card for travelers.
 That's because the card offers up to a 4.5% rewards rate on travel purchases, which is a significant step up from the standard 1.5% to 2% that's offered through most other travel cards.
 Just note that the high rewards rate on travel is available after earning your $300 travel credit.
 Its high rewards rate is one of the reasons the card was so popular at launch.
 In fact, at one point, Chase ran out of the metal needed to produce the cards.
 Another reason this card is a great choice for travelers is that it allows you to transfer the points you earn to several hotel and airline loyalty programs on a 1:1 basis.
 That includes Marriott Rewards, Southwest Rapid Rewards, United's MileagePlus and others.
 Just remember to place the metal card on a plastic tray when going through security to avoid any delays in your travels.